 I was drawn to this particular venture because I believe in the importance of supporting entrepreneurs.
 These are the people that are shaping the future of our country and of our world, and they’re leading by example.
 They will inspire the next group of business owners, and we want to position them for success and help instill that drive and spirit of creativity in future generations.

-Kobe Bryant has been a partner of Bryant Stibel since its inception in 2013.
-Bryant is a five-time National Basketball Association champion with the Los Angeles Lakers and CEO of Kobe Inc. He is a two-time Olympic gold medalist, an NBA Most Valuable Player, a two-time NBA Finals MVP, a 15-time All-NBA player, an 18-time NBA All-Star and the NBA’s No. 3 all-time scoring leader.
+Kobe Bryant was a founding partner of Bryant Stibel since its inception in 2013.
+Bryant was a five-time National Basketball Association champion with the Los Angeles Lakers and was CEO of Kobe Inc. He was a two-time Olympic gold medalist, a NBA Most Valuable Player, a two-time NBA Finals MVP, a 15-time All-NBA player, an 18-time NBA All-Star and the NBA’s No. 3 all-time scoring leader.

 Finding My First Muse

 At the age of six, basketball became part of my nature.
 Everything I saw, heard, read, or felt was viewed through the lens of growing as a basketball player.
 This perspective makes me curious about everything, makes everything interesting, and means that life is a living library where all I need to do is pay attention.